Projective length, phantom extensions, and the structure of torsion modules: Homological lemmas

-Suppose that $S$ is a cotorsion functor represented by the exact sequence $ \mathbb{Z}\rightarrow G_{S}\rightarrow H_{S}$, where $H_{S}$ is a countable $ S$-projective torsion group.
-If $C$ is a countable group, then we have a corresponding Borel-definable exact sequence of groups with a Polish cover
+Suppose that $S$ is a cotorsion functor represented by the exact sequence $ R\rightarrow G_{S}\rightarrow H_{S}$, where $H_{S}$ is a countable $S$ -projective torsion module.
+If $C$ is a countable module, then we have a corresponding exact sequence of modules with a Polish cover

 The proofs of \cite[Lemma 1.3, Lemma 1.4, and Theorem 1.11] {nunke_homology_1967} give the following lemma.